joseigbv/tsc/README.md

 # tsc (TCP Simple Scanner)
-Simple dependency free tcp scan tool for UNIX/Linux and MS Windows
+Simple dependency free tcp scan tool for UNIX/Linux and MS Windows.
+Very useful in pentesting when you have a pivot machine and you cannot install anything.
+You simply copy the binary and start scanning.

 ## Getting Started